Royal Navy reservist Penny Mordaunt was appointed as the first-ever female defence secretary following the sacking of Gavin Williamson in May 2019.

 For Ms Mordaunt, it was her first and only Armed Forces Day event as Secretary of State for Defence.

-Watch: Penny Mordaunt attended her only Armed Forces Day as Defence Secretary last month.
+Watch: Penny Mordaunt attended her only Armed Forces Day as Defence Secretary in 2019.

 While Ms Mordaunt had attended Pride events before, this was her first one with the military.